Last updated: November 2015; policy still valid and in effect.

 When it comes to undergraduate students, Stanford-sponsored or Stanford-organized trips are prohibited to countries where a State Department Travel Warning has been issued or where there is other reliable information of significant health or safety risks.
-No university funds or resources can be used, or university sponsorship provided, in support of travel to these locations.
+No university funds or resources may be used, or university sponsorship provided, in support of travel to these locations.

 There are also certain countries with governmental travel restrictions and we expect our faculty, students and staff to comply with those restrictions while traveling on university business.
 Travel that includes the shipment or hand-carry of certain Stanford property may be subject to US comprehensive embargoes and may require a Treasury or Commerce export license (http://doresearch.stanford.edu/research-scholarship/export-controls).
 Stanford University is committed to supporting international research and educational travel.
 To ensure the safety of the Stanford community we encourage all faculty, staff and students to engage in thoughtful planning of their travels well in advance and to fully utilize the resources that are available to them.